Accelerating Distributed Optimization via Fixed-time Convergent Flows: Extensions to Non-convex Functions and Consistent Discretization: Problem Formulation and Preliminaries

 \subsection{Problem statement}

-Consider the system consisting of $N$ nodes with graph structure $\mathcal G(t) = (A(t),\mathcal V)$ specifying the communication links between the nodes for $t\geq 0$.
+Consider the system consisting of $N$ nodes with graph structure $\mathcal G = (A,\mathcal V)$ specifying the communication links between the nodes for $t\geq 0$.
 The objective is to find $x^*\in\mathbf{R}^d$ that solves

-In this work, we assume that the minimizer $x^*=x_1^*=x_2^*=\cdots=x_N^*$ for \eqref{opt prob} exists and is unique.
-We make the following assumptions on the inter-node communications. \begin{Assumption} The communication topology at any time instant $t$ between the agents is connected and undirected, i.e., the underlying graph $\mathcal G(t) = (A(t),\mathcal V)$ is connected and $A(t)$ is a symmetric matrix for all $t\geq 0$. \end{Assumption} Let $x_i\in\mathbb{R}^d$ represent the state of agent $i$.
-We model agent $i$ as a first-order integrator system, given by:
+In this work, we assume that the minimizer $x^*=x_1^*=x_2^*=\cdots=x_N^*$ for \eqref{opt prob} exists and is unique.\footnote{Existence and uniqueness of global minimizer is trivially satisfied for a strongly convex team objective function.
+While the PL inequality (see Assumption \ref{f assum 2}) does not imply convexity, it implies invexity, i.e., the stationary points are global minimizers. } We make the following assumption on the inter-node communications. \begin{Assumption} The communication topology between the agents is connected and undirected, i.e., the underlying graph $\mathcal G = (A,\mathcal V)$ is connected, and $A$ is a symmetric matrix. \end{Assumption}

+To motivate the dynamical system approach considered in this paper, first, let us revisit the gradient decent (GD) method to minimize an unconstrained function $\mathcal F:\mathbb R^n\rightarrow\mathbb R$, given as: